MAKE A DONATION

 Sam has decades of experience as a musician and entrepreneur.
 He holds an MBA from The University of Michigan and is co-founder of The Aurora School of Music in Ohio.
 He currently serves as Manager of Strategic Partnerships at Progressive Insurance.

-The Swarm features over 19,000 square feet of collaborative co-working space (fully furnished) for individuals, nonprofits and startups.
+The Swarm features over 19,000 square feet of collaborative co-working space (fully furnished) for nonprofits, entrepreneurs, technologists and startups.
 The space includes a central reception area, huge modular conference and meetings spaces, small group board rooms, breakout rooms, a commercial kitchen, private offices, modular work pods, a mail room and a small library.
-Dedicated fiber feeds ultra-fast Internet to the entire complex.
+Dedicated gigabit fiber feeds ultra-fast Internet to the entire complex.

 Located in the heart of southeast Michigan in Lenawee County.